ironhack-labs/lab-profile-app/README.md

 Create a new React App using the command `npx create-react-app profile-app-client`.

 Once done, set up the app routing using the `react-router-dom`.
 Create a page component called `HomePage` that displays two buttons: `Sign up` and `Log in`.
-Buttons should redirect to the front-end routes `/signup` and `/login` respectively.
+Buttons should redirect to the front-end routes `/signup` and `/login`, respectively.

 ![image](https://user-images.githubusercontent.com/23629340/43786924-1c5d3d5a-9a6a-11e8-90c4-7ff2f92ef983.png)

 :::
-All the assets you need for the design are stored inside the `assets/` folder, but for now, don't worry about that, focus on the functionality!
+All the assets you need for the design are stored inside the `assets/` folder.
+For now, don't worry about the design, but rather focus on the functionality!
 :::